rgerardi/vim-go-ide/README.md

 ### For Vim 7 - Neocomplete
-Neocomplete required Vim compiled with the Lua option so if you may need to reinstal Vim to enable it.
+Neocomplete requires Vim compiled with the Lua option so if you may need to reinstal Vim to enable it.
 If you are running Ubuntu and installed Vim according to the procedure above you're good to go.
 For other versions of Vim, please check their Github for details.

 Clone the plugin:
 ```